-- 204. Criminal liability for making or dealing with infringing articles, etc.
+- 204. Criminal liability for making or dealing with infringing articles, etc. - 205.
+Criminal liability for making, etc., illicit recordings. - 206.
+Application of Chapter 96 in enforcement. - 207.
+False representation of authority to give consent. - 208.
+Offences committed by partnerships and bodies corporate. - 209.
+Order for delivery up in criminal proceedings. - 210.
+Search warrants.

-- 204A.
-Presumption under section 204(1)(b).

-- 204B.
-Presumption under section 204(1)(e).

-- 205. Criminal liability for making, etc., illicit recordings.

-- 205A.
-Presumption under section 205(1)(b).

-- 205B.
-Presumption under section 205(1)(e).

-- 206. (Repealed).

-- 207. False representation of authority to give consent.

-- 207A.
-General penalty for offences not otherwise provided for.

-- 208. Offences committed by partnerships and bodies corporate.

-- 209. Order for delivery up in criminal proceedings.

-- 210. Search warrants.

-- 210A.
-Entry without warrant.

-- 210B.
-Arrest without warrant.